-The Strategic Change Team, established in September 2015, is responsible for leading and supporting a range of change management and process improvement projects that will contribute to the significant developments and investments that are being undertaken across the breadth of the University’s activity.
+The Strategic Change Team is responsible for leading and supporting a range of change management and process improvement projects that will contribute to the significant developments and investments that are being undertaken across the breadth of the University’s activity.

 The objectives of the team include developing capacity and capability in change management and to co-ordinate and provide expertise and capability for process reviews across the University aimed at leaner processes, reducing bureaucracy and duplication, and freeing up academic time to spend on research and teaching.

 The team’s approach is informed by three key principles:

 - We draw on our skills, knowledge, and expertise to shape and deliver strategically aligned change initiatives.

 - We use our tools and techniques flexibly, choosing those that help us to deliver change successfully.

 - We apply those tools in a way that works in higher education and delivers tangible benefits for students and staff.